MicrosoftDocs/xamarin-docs/docs/android/deploy-test/signing/index.md

 # Signing the Android Application Package

-In [Preparing an App for Release](~/android/deploy-test/release-prep/index.md) the **Archive Manager** can be used to build the app and place it in an archive for signing and publishing.
+In [Preparing an App for Release](~/android/deploy-test/release-prep/index.md) the **Archive Manager** was used to build the app and place it in an archive for signing and publishing.
 This section explains how to create an Android signing identity, create a new signing certificate for Android applications, and publish the archived app *ad hoc* to disk.
 The